scvalex/booktrader-umbrella/README.md

 ===================
 > This will never be public.

-To checkout all the repos:

-    % make clone

-To update all the repos:
+To checkout and update all the repos:

-    % make up
+    % make pull

 To clean all the repos: